ranaur/CoCoJoystick2PC/README.md

 v0.1 -	First working version, one joystick, calibration. v0.2 -	Fix: Now it appears as only one joystick.
-	Less unuseful debug info.
+	Less debug info.
-	Detection Routines added. (needs extre wire) v0.3 - Now the HID report only what the joystick really have (2 axis and two buttons) Major refactor on calibration v0.3.1 - More refactor on calibration.
+	Detection Routines added. (needs extra wire shell of the on connector) v0.3 - Now the HID report only what the joystick really have (2 axis and two buttons) Major refactor on calibration v0.3.1 - More refactor on calibration.
 Timeout in 10 sec.
 Button now resets calibration after 3 secs.
-Black button cancels calibration.
+Black button cancels calibration. v0.4 - General cleanup, speedup, optimizations, specially on calibration.

 # TODO

 ## Next Steps
-* Detect Joystick on loose analog input
-	- Make a detection on analog noise (it is disconnected when the axis has a high variance)

 * Refactor *GamepadConfig for some better name (CoCoJoystickEventsHandlers?)

+* Make JoystickOutput give the minimum/maximum output to the Axis Class

-* Test changing the HID number
+* Test changing the HID number (did not work) Study single Report and try

 ## Waiting for the new board that works on breadboard
 * Add a repeater on buttons